As Polar Ice Cap Recedes, The U.S. Navy Looks North

 The deck crews are referred to as "skittles" because they wear uniforms that are color-coordinated to match their jobs.
 Much like the candy, most of the rainbow is represented.
 Greens take care of takeoffs and landings.
 Reds handle ordnance.
 Purples deal with fuel and are referred to as "grapes."

-The Navy says that given what is currently expected of it in the region, crews are trained and equipped to carry out their missions as well as any other nation's navy.
+The Navy says that given what is expected of it in the region, crews are trained and equipped to carry out their missions as well as any other nation's navy.

 "Regardless of the conditions: day, night, good weather, bad weather, flat seas, heavy seas, it's the same procedure every time," Dwyer said of the jets taking off below just as a helicopter set down on the flight deck.